Magentah/chewie-bot/README.md

 ### Running locally

-- Run `yarn start-dev` in the root folder to run without debugging enabled.
+- If it's the first time to run the project, or there have been changes to the client source, run `yarn start-dev:build` in the root folder to build `src/client` before starting the server.
+Run `yarn start-dev` in the root folder to start without building the client source.
+This will start without enabling debug.
-- Run `yarn start-debug` in the root folder to run with debugging enabled.
-This will allow you to attach to the nodemon process with a debugger, such as VSCode.
+-If it's the first time to run the project, or there have been changes to the client source, run `yarn start-debug:build` in the root folder to build `src/client` before starting the server.
+Run `yarn start-debug` in the root folder to start without building the client source.
+This will start with debugging enabled, allowing you to attach a debugger to the nodemon process (through VSCode for example).

 ### Accessing the site